A multi-agent AI system that runs my life.

-How I built a personal AI system that works while I sleep.
+How I built a personal AI infrastructure that works while I sleep.

 I run a multi-agent AI system from a homelab rack in my apartment.
 Autonomous agents coordinate tasks, manage my knowledge base, and execute work across distributed hardware.
 This page explains how it all fits together.